taresh18/Orpheus-FastAPI-Streaming/README.md

-# Orpheus TTS server with low latency streaming
+# Orpheus TTS Server with Low Latency Streaming

 - RTX-4090, cuda12.8
 - 200ms ttfb on fp16 using vllm